fl101/awardfares-blog/_posts/2023-06-28-lifemiles-sweet-spots.md

 The value of Avianca LifeMiles has remained quite stable over the past few years, and redemptions in premium cabins (Business Class and First) is slightly cheaper compared to other programs.

-**But can you find available seats?** In this post, we cover the best Avianca LifeMiles awards with real availability, including our favorite picks.
+**But can you find seats available?** In this post, we cover the best Avianca LifeMiles awards with real availability, including our favorite picks.

 ## Avianca LifeMiles Sweet Spots (Our Top Picks) {#sweet-spots}